webqit/oohtml/README.md

 </body>
 ```

-But they also have to remember the exact imported nodes that they manage so as to be able to re-establish that relationship on getting to the client.
+But they also would need to remember the exact imported nodes that they manage so as to be able to re-establish that relationship on getting to the client.
 This information is automatically encoded as part of the serialised element itself, in something like:

 ```html
 <!--&lt;import ref="/foo/nested#fragment2" nodecount="1"&gt;&lt;/import&gt;-->